day8/re-frame/docs/Flows.md

 - *And*, the value of a view determines when a signal lives or dies.
 - *And*, the value of a signal determines when a view lives or dies.

-If views are fully determined by the value of `app-db`, when why have signals be determined by views?
+If views derive solely from `app-db`, when why must signals derive from views?
-Why not simply have `app-db` determine everything?
+Why not simply have *everything* derive from `app-db`?

 `event -> app-db -> signal graph -> signals -> view -> event`